coryphoenixxx/telexkcdbot/README.md

 - Russian translation of comic (if it exists).
 - Bookmarking.
 - Searching by number and word.

-- Hidden features for admin)
+Hidden features for admin:
+- Antiflood.
+- Logging.
+- Broadcasting.
+- Getting logs.

 ## Tech Stack

 - aiogram
 - aiosqlite
+- loguru
+- bs4 and requests